-I sometimes reckon half the problem with a condition like Bipolar is the language attached, None of the above words appropriately describe my mum’s situation at any one time and they can be suggestive of something wrong or scary.
+I sometimes reckon half the problem with a condition like Bipolar is the language attached.
+None of the above words appropriately describe my mum’s situation, at any one time and, they can be suggestive of something wrong or scary.

 When my family and I talk of mum being better, we know that means that shortly she will be high – high as a kite.
 She will bound around her life filling it with as much stuff, as many people, as many new interests as possible.
-This will involve spending money irresponsibly, double booking people and activities, forgetting about people or responsibilities due to her business.
-Mum, when feeling this way will be a lot of fun, if your on the right side of appreciating it.
-If you are tired from caring for her for weeks or wish to raise concern about her mood becoming too high she will shout a lot and become abusive.
+This will involve spending money irresponsibly, double booking people and activities, forgetting about people or responsibilities, due to her business.
+Mum, when feeling this way, will be a lot of fun, if your on the right side of appreciating it.
+If you are tired from caring for her for weeks, or wish to raise concern about her mood becoming too high, she will shout a lot and become abusive.

 Even now the high mum of mine is easier than the low mum.
-High mum irritates me incredibly, but even now I still get excited at her “wellness’ or the prospect of seeing her/speaking to her and always seem to forget how frustrated I will feel after.
+High mum irritates me incredibly, but I still get excited at her “wellness’ or the prospect of seeing her/speaking to her and always seem to forget how frustrated I will feel after.
 She can not listen to me or my thoughts, she will forget everything I tell her, she won’t have time for me but well, its not a worry to see her like that.